hickory-dns/hickory-dns/README.md

 ## Testing

-Trust-DNS uses `just` for build workflow management.
+Hickory DNS uses `just` for build workflow management.
 While running `cargo test` at the project root will work, this is not exhaustive.
 Install `just` with `cargo install just`.

 - Default tests